Manchester City F.C.: Stadium

 The City of Manchester Stadium in east Manchester, known as the Etihad Stadium since 2011 for sponsorship reasons, is on a 200-year lease from Manchester City Council to Manchester City.
 It has been the club's home since the end of the 2002–03 season, when City moved from Maine Road.
 Before moving to the stadium, the club spent in excess of £30 million to convert it to football use: the pitch was lowered, adding another tier of seating around it, and a new North Stand was constructed.
 The inaugural match at the new stadium was a 2–1 win over Barcelona in a friendly match.

 After playing home matches at five stadiums between 1880 and 1887, the club settled at Hyde Road Football Stadium, its home for 36 years.
 A fire destroyed the Main Stand in 1920, and the club moved to the 84,000 capacity Maine Road three years later.
 Maine Road, nicknamed the "Wembley of the North" by its designers, hosted the largest-ever crowd at an English club ground when 84,569 attended an FA Cup tie against Stoke City on 3 March 1934.
 Though Maine Road was redeveloped several times over its 80-year lifespan, by 1995 its capacity was restricted to 32,000, prompting the search for a new ground which culminated in the move to the City of Manchester Stadium in 2003; it was renamed the Etihad Stadium in 2011.

 A 7,000-seat third tier on the South Stand was completed in time for the start of the 2015–16 football season, increasing the stadium's capacity to 55,097.
-In September 2024, Manchester City revealed plans to expand the North Stand, increasing the stadium's total capacity to 61,000.
-The project also includes the construction of a hotel, office space for club staff, and a new fan zone.
-The expanded stand is scheduled to open during the 2025–26 season.
+In September 2024, Manchester City revealed plans to expand the North Stand, increasing the stadium's total capacity to over 61,000.
+The project also included the construction of a hotel, office space for club staff, and a new fan zone.
+The expanded stand opened for the final game of the 2025–26 season and was named in honour of departing manager Pep Guardiola.